DannyArends/DaNode/README.md

   - WEBSITE-CONFIG
    - Sub-domain redirecting, such as http://www.test.nl to http://test.nl
    - Directory browsing
-   - Custom index page
+   - Custom index and error pages
+   - Executing different languages and the API
    - Server overview page at http://127.0.0.1/

   - FILEBUFFER
-   - Buffer small files and serve from memory
+   - Small files are buffered and served from memory
-   - Stream large downloads using a flexible buffer
+   - Stream large downloads using a flexible resizable buffer

 LICENCE